 If this option is selected, each toolpath can have a different color assigned.
-If the 'No Fill' option is selected from the color picker form, the current toolpath will be shown in the material color.
+If the 'No Fill' option is select picker form, the current toolpath will be shown in the material color.

 Animate preview

 This option will show the material being removed by the cutter as the preview is drawn.